ibm-cloudintegration/CP4I-PoT-Public/APIC-labs/Create-and-Secure/ReadMe.md

 ![alt text][pic6]

 3\.
 If this is your first time logging in, the login page is presented.
-Click **Common Services User Registry**.
+Click **Cloud Pak User Registry**.
 ![alt text][pic8]

 4\.
 Confirm that you are in the provider organization for your username (upper right) and then click on **Develop APIs and products**.